MalvinaNikandrou/multicaptioneval/README.md

 The example results are from [pycocoevalcap](https://github.com/salaniz/pycocoevalcap/tree/master), and have been translated to 7 other languages (see `tests/fixtures`) using the NLLB-200-distilled-1.3B (NLLB Team, 2022) model.

-The results should look as following:
+The results should look as follows:

 | Language   | Tokenizer   |   Bleu_1 |   Bleu_2 |   Bleu_3 |   Bleu_4 |   CIDEr |
 |------------|-------------|----------|----------|----------|----------|---------|